schen149/gquestions/README.md

 Currently the code requires a chrome browser on your machine.
 If you are familiar with the `selenium` library, you can change `gquestions.py` code to work with different browsers.
 The rest of the instructions assume that you are working with Chrome.
 #### Step 1: Download `ChromeDriver` and place it under `driver/`
-Check your chrome browser, and download the matching version of driver from https://chromedriver.chromium.org/.
+Check the version of your chrome browser (in `setting` -> `About Chrome`), and download the matching version of driver from https://chromedriver.chromium.org/.

 #### Step 2: Start with a fresh python 3.7 environment and install the required packages
 ```